Code-Institute-Submissions/ci-ms4-bookstore/README.md

 ### First Time Visitor Goals
 1)	As a first-time visitor, I want intuitive navigation and clear presentation of content

 2)	As a first-time visitor, I want an easy shopping process where I can complete a purchase in a secure and easy flow

 3)	As a first-time visitor, I want to be presented with the content I’m interested in as soon as I open the page

 ### Returning Visitor Goals
 1)	As a returning visitor, I want easy-access to the content that matters to me.
 If I am browsing a book in a series, I want information on the series.
 If I’ve read an authors work and found it compelling, I want to know what else he’s made.

 2)	If I’ve registered on the site for ease, I want my opinion to matter.
 I want to see other users opinion on books presented and I also want to share my own experiences with a book.

 3)	As a returning visitor, I’d like the ability to see my previous purchases reflect on my profile and perhaps also the content that might interest me.

 	Staff User Goals

 1)	As a member of staff, I want to know what the users think about our products.
 What products are reviewed well, what products are less popular.

 2)	As a member of staff, I want quick access to edit, add and remove the various models, without generalized admin-GUIs such as the Django admin-set.

 3)	As a member of staff, I want easy access to searching the database for users, orders and products so that I can swiftly assist customers who require information

 ## Design

+## Wireframes
+A PDF of  the project wireframes can be found [here](static/img/README/Code-Institute-Milestone-4-Bibliomania.pdf)

 ### Colour Scheme

 I decided to personalize the Bootstrap colours through editing it’s SCSS files and recompiling them as sass.
 My focus was on a light, accessible colour scheme, brightening the bootstrap "primary" into a light blue and changing the secondary colour from a gray to a darker shade of blue.